 - How important is having a new car to you?
 How often do you plan to replace it in retirement?

-This is a big one, and in a future post I will explore this in detail.
-For now, try to estimate by considering the following options.
+Try to estimate by considering the following options.
 Which would be the best fit for your family?

 - One spouse could continue working full-time for a while, and that can be your source of insurance.